xcq-legend/checkChinese/checkChinese/README.md

-# copyfolder
+# checkChinese

 A Clojure library designed to ... well, that part is up to you.

 ## Usage
-lein run sourceFolder targetFolder
+lein run sourceFolder

-java -jar copyfolder.jar sourceFolder targetFolder
+java -jar checkChinese.jar sourceFolder

 FIXME